Batman: Soul of the Dragon: Plot

 Arriving by plane, Batman, Richard, Shiva and Ben parachute down and penetrate Kobra's defenses through a set of catacombs.
 However, they encounter Schlangenfaust, who is revealed as one of Nāga's demonic servants.
 While Batman and Ben battle Schlangenfaust, Richard and Shiva prevent the sacrifice of the children and engage the cult members.
 Vanquishing their opponents, they corner Burr at the gate, but Burr turns Soul Breaker against himself, opening the doorway.
 Nāga emerges, having possessed O-Sensei's body, and swiftly overwhelms the companions.
 Nāga reveals that Richard is his actual destined host and tries to seduce him with promises of power, but Richard refuses and, with some help from Batman, uses Soul Breaker to banish him by stabbing O-Sensei.

-Freed from Nāga's domination, O-Sensei bids his students farewell before dying in their arms.
-In order to close the gate forever, Batman enters Nāga's dimension wielding Soul Breaker, but Richard, Shiva and Ben willingly follow him.
+Freed from Nāga's control, O-Sensei bids his students farewell before dying in their arms.
+To permanently close the gate, Batman enters Nāga's dimension wielding Soul Breaker, with Richard, Shiva, and Ben willingly following him.
 Once the gate has closed, the four prepare for battle against Nāga and his demon horde.